spencerbf/Git_CV/README.md

 ## Spencer Barton-Fisher

-I am a confident ambitious individual.
-My interest and passion for the Tech industry started when I left the finance sector and moved into IT recruitment for around 18 months.
-I welcome new challenges which is one of the main reasons I enrolled at Makers Academy.
-The majority of my career has been within the financial sector where I have worked for two of the largest inter-dealer brokers in the world.

-Now that I have completed Makers Academy, I am looking for a Junior Developer role.
-I want to continue to learn on a daily basis within an organisation that loves developing great software.
-I would love to work for a company who will allow me to develop my skill set on a regular basis, working with the latest technologies and really allowing me to grow as a developer.
+I am a confident and ambitious Junior Developer.
+With a strong analytical mind, I have embarked on a career change where I can put my skills to better use.
+After recruiting software developers for 18 months, I became fascinated by the intricate details of the Development landscape.
+I decided to enrol at Makers Academy, a 12 week intensive bootcamp.
+I have grown from someone with an interest in code, to someone who is incredibly passionate about writing clean code using best practices.
+I am currently looking for a role within an ambitious company that promotes learning and collaboration in a team environment, where I can consolidate and extend my programming knowledge surrounded by like-minded professionals.

 ## Skills